 Bipolar disorder is a significant public health concern, particularly in the United States where the annual prevalence is approximately 2.8% (Dembek et al., 2023).
 The condition is associated with high mortality and morbidity since people with bipolar disorder have an estimated suicide risk of ten to thirty times higher compared to other individuals.
 Such an issue also contributes to an increased number of deaths related to mental health issues.
 On the other hand, the economic burden is also significant due to indirect and direct costs including lost productivity, emergency care, and hospitalizations which is approximately $ 4.6 billion annually in the United States (Dembek et al., 2023).
 Inadequate gaps in communication and provider confidence increase the challenges thereby highlighting the need for implementing interventions such as the teach-back method to improve medication adherence and uphold positive health outcomes.

+Practice Problem at the Practicum Site

+Managing patients with bipolar disorders at the practicum site presents a significant clinical challenge regarding medication adherence, patient engagement and effective communication.
+Direct observation and informal feedback indicate that most staff members especially the less experienced or newer nurses lack the conviction and confidence required to provide effective and consistent education to patients with bipolar disorder.
+Such a lack of confidence results in decreased therapeutic alliance and inconsistent messaging hence poor adherence to treatment plans.
+Staff education logs also indicate that despite providers receiving training on general communication, there are no structured communication approaches such as the teach-back method.
+Such a gap presents an opportunity to employ a targeted intervention that impacts patient outcomes and supports staff development.

+Sources of Data from the Practicum Site

+The practicum site utilized various data sources to provide insights into the practice problem.
+One of the major sources is the patient readmission records within 30days of discharge.
+This is because the records indicate readmission reasons and, in most cases, nonadherence to the prescribed medication particularly for patients with bipolar disorder is frequently documented.
+Another source is the incidence and progress report generated by clinical and nursing staff.
+Such reports document missed medication doses, confusion about treatment plans and behavioral episodes, an issue that further emphasizes communication gaps between nurses and patients.
+Further, patient satisfaction surveys also provide insights into the practice problem where responses have been used to evaluate how well information is retained and conveyed.
+Therefore, the sources of data have been used to detect the practice problem at the practicum site and will be useful in assessing improvement after implementing the teach-back method.

+Planning

 Evidence Synthesis